| William.Waite@Colorado.edu |

 Because type information is required to distinguish arithmetic, Boolean and designational expressions, we have merged the grammars for these three kinds of expression.
 Wherever possible, however, we have retained the nonterminal symbols used in the Revised Report.

 The Revised Report distinguishes various classes of identifier: variable identifier, array identifier, switch identifier and procedure identifier.
 Without information about how an identifier was declared, it is impossible to make this distinction in all contexts.
-We have therefore replaced every occurrence of the nonterminals variable identifier, array identifier, switch identifier and procedure identifier with the terminal Identifier and eliminated the rules defining those nonterminals.
+We have therefore replaced some occurrences of the nonterminals variable identifier, array identifier, switch identifier and procedure identifier with the terminal Identifier.

 This macro is invoked in definition 6.